Shape of spreading and leveling gravity currents in a Hele-Shaw cell with flow-wise width variation: Mathematical model for second-kind self-similarity of converging gravity currents

 Since Eq.~\eqref{eq:dUdH} is a planar ODE, it follows that BCs arise as beginning and end points of integral curves in the $(H,U)$ plane.
 In order to identify the integral curves of physical significance in this $(H, U)$ plane, i.e., those solutions $U(H)$ that correspond to an observable self-similar behavior, the ODE's critical points in the phase plane must be found.
 Following \cite{Gratton1990,zcs14}, critical points are found by requiring that the numerator and denominator in Eq.~\eqref{eq:dUdH} vanish simultaneously.
 Thus, the points denoted below as O, A and B are obtained.
 The final critical point D is obtained by letting the denominator in Eq.~\eqref{eq:dUdH} go to $\infty$.
 In summary:

 Points A and D depend upon the eigenvalue $\delta$, showing how the BCs will `conspire' with the ODE to determine the appropriate eigenpair solution.

-As described in \cite{zcs14}, Point O corresponds to the instant of time at which the current reaches the point of zero permeability (i.e., the point of `closure' at the channel's origin, corresponding to $x = 0$ or $\xi = 0$).
+As described in \cite{zcs14}, Point O corresponds to the instant of time at which the current reaches the point of `closure' at the channel's origin (corresponding to $x = 0$ or $\xi = 0$).
 Meanwhile, Point A corresponds to the moving front of a spreading current (at $x=x_f(t)$ or $\xi=\xi_f$).
 Point B does not have a physical interpretation in the present context.
 Point D corresponds to the leveling (post-closure) behavior.
-The integral curves connecting O and A, and D and O in the phase plane thus represent the sought self-similar solutions to the problem during the pre-closure ($t<t_c$) and post-closure ($t>t_c$), respectively.
+The integral curves connecting O and A, and D and O in the phase plane thus represent the sought self-similar solutions to the problem during pre-closure ($t<t_c$) and post-closure ($t>t_c$), respectively.

 Having identified the integral curves of interest, the task of finding a self-similar solution has been reduced to a nonlinear eigenvalue problem.
 Specifically, the question now is, given $n$, what value(s) of $\delta$ allow for the existence of phase-plane curves that connect Point O to A and Point D to O?
 The nonlinear eigenvalue problem can be solved using a `shooting' procedure (for details see, \cite[Section 2.1.2]{zcs14} or \cite{Gratton1990,Kevrekid1987}).
 For instance, for the case of $n=0.5$, we find that $\delta \simeq 1.542269$, to single precision.
 The corresponding phase-plane is depicted in Fig.~\ref{fig:pplane}, highlighting the sought-after phase-plane solutions, which were computed numerically as described in, e.g., \cite{zcs14}.
-Thus, the existence of two distinct self-similar regimes has been predicted, and the value of similarity exponent $\delta$ has been determined.
+Thus, the existence of two distinct self-similar regimes has been predicted, and the value of the similarity exponent $\delta$ has been determined.